MidManStudio/MidManStudio_Unity/packages/com.midmanstudio.netcode/APICATALOG.md

 ### `HybridNetworkSingleton<T> : NetworkBehaviour`

+**Namespace:** `MidManStudio.Netcode`
+**File:** `Runtime/Singleton/HybridNetworkSingleton.cs`

-Instance available immediately in `Awake` — before any NGO spawn.
+Instance is available immediately in `Awake` — before any NGO spawn.
 Network features layer on top when spawned.
-Works offline too.
-Use for managers that need to function in both online and offline contexts.
+Persists across scenes by default.
+Use for managers that must function in both online and offline contexts.

 ```csharp
 public class GameStateManager : HybridNetworkSingleton<GameStateManager>